BertaBescos/DynaSLAM/README.md

   ```
 These associations files are given in the folder `./Examples/RGB-D/associations/` for the TUM dynamic sequences.

 - Execute the following command.
 Change `TUMX.yaml` to TUM1.yaml,TUM2.yaml or TUM3.yaml for freiburg1, freiburg2 and freiburg3 sequences respectively.
 Change `PATH_TO_SEQUENCE_FOLDER` to the uncompressed sequence folder.
-Change `ASSOCIATIONS_FILE` to the path to the corresponding associations file. `PATH_TO_SEQUENCE_FOLDER/mask` and `PATH_TO_OUTPUT` are optional parameters.
+Change `ASSOCIATIONS_FILE` to the path to the corresponding associations file. `PATH_TO_MASKS` and `PATH_TO_OUTPUT` are optional parameters.

   ```
   ./Examples/RGB-D/rgbd_tum Vocabulary/ORBvoc.txt Examples/RGB-D/TUMX.yaml PATH_TO_SEQUENCE_FOLDER ASSOCIATIONS_FILE (PATH_TO_MASKS) (PATH_TO_OUTPUT)